Embird Embroidery Software

 Sample aligned continuously along the outline

-Sample aligned continuously along the outline.
+A sample aligned continuously along a vector outline.

 A